 - Appropriately adapt and be able to accept appropriate suggestions and constructive criticism in a mature, acceptable, and professional manner.

-- Comply with the professional code of conduct that is part of but not limited to the experiential component of the pharmacy curriculum.
+- Comply with the professional code of conduct that is part of, but not limited to, the experiential component of the pharmacy curriculum.

 - Display compassion and concern for others in accordance with the mission of the college and the vision of the Doctor of Pharmacy Program.

-- Observe demonstrations, lectures, practiced-based activities, experiments in the basic and clinical sciences and other essential curricular exercises.
+- Observe demonstrations, lectures, practiced-based activities, and experiments in the basic and clinical sciences and other essential curricular exercises.